Neil Warnock

 In 1999, Warnock joined boyhood club Sheffield United, leading them to the semi-finals of the League Cup and FA Cup in 2003 and promotion to the Premier League in 2006.
 However, he resigned in 2007 after the club were relegated.
-He then took over at Crystal Palace (2007–2010), saving the club from relegation to League One.
-When the club went into administration, he left to join Queens Park Rangers (2010–2012), winning promotion to the Premier League with the club in 2011.
-He was dismissed with the club in a precarious position and joined Leeds United (2012–2013).
-After being dismissed by Leeds following a poor run of form, he was without a club for almost fifteen months until returning to Crystal Palace, then in the Premier League, in August 2014.
-In December 2014, he was dismissed by Crystal Palace after a poor start to the season, which saw the club in the relegation zone.
-After a month as caretaker at Queens Park Rangers, Warnock returned to Rotherham United as manager in February 2016.
-He was appointed manager of Cardiff City in October 2016, and led them to Premier League promotion during the 2017–18 season.
-Warnock became manager of Middlesbrough in June 2020, a role he held until his departure in November 2021.
-Warnock announced his retirement from football management in April 2022 after 42 years as a manager.
-He later came out of retirement in February 2023 to return to Huddersfield Town on a short-term contract, successfully guiding the club to Championship safety.
+He then took over at Crystal Palace, saving the club from relegation to League One.
+When the club went into administration, he left to join Queens Park Rangers, winning promotion to the Premier League with the club in 2011.
+He was dismissed with the club in a precarious position and having spent short spells at Leeds United, Crystal Palace, Queens Park Rangers, and Rotherham United, he led Cardiff City to the Premier League in 2018.
+After a short spell with Middlesbrough, Warnock announced his retirement from management in April 2022.
+He returned to guide Huddersfield Town to Championship safety in February 2023, was interim manager of Aberdeen in the Scottish Premiership in 2024, and was caretaker manager of Torquay United in March 2026.